 - Disc cutters can also be used with a one to two-pound brass mallet or a heavy (preferably lead weighted) rawhide mallet.
 I just purchased a 2 lb. brass mallet from Pepe Tools.
 But, I’ve decided that I like my leather mallet best because of its larger surface area.
 My aim isn’t that wonderful!

 - Don’t use a steel mallet or hammer as it will damage the punches and work harden them.
 There is also a chance (especially if you’ve work hardened your tool) that, given the right angle and enough force, the steel can splinter and go flying (you’ve got your goggles on right?)
 The less strength you have, the heavier the mallet, you may need.
 But, don’t use a hammer that is too heavy for you to swing.
 It takes a mighty blow to cut large discs of thick metal!

 - Always lubricate the cutter punch.
 The lubrication reduces friction, ensuring a cleaner cut and prolonging the life of your tool.

 - To also avoid damaging the cutting punch, cut on a wooden surface, a thick piece of leather or you can place a 95 durometer urethane pad under the cutter to extend the life of the punch.
-Per Rio Grande: “Use a urethane square (1/16″ thick, 95 durometer) under the cutters as a support as you cut; the urethane absorbs the energy of the hammer blow, protecting the cutters and the work surface and ensuring a clean, sharp cut.”
-These pads are expensive: Otto Frei – $25.35, Rio Grande – $25.25 (as of 11/12/13).
+Per Rio Grande: “Use a urethane square (1/16″ thick, 95 durometers) under the cutters as a support as you cut; the urethane absorbs the energy of the hammer blow, protecting the cutters and the work surface and ensuring a clean, sharp cut.”
+These pads are expensive but worth it.